StudiOwens/email-mysql-csv/README.md

 This code doesn't save the results to a file on the server.
 If you are looking to save a file to the server, try Google search.

-## Instructions on how to use the class, and example files.

-### Step 1: View then Edit the Example File

-The source code is well documented.
-Start by opening the driver file "example.php" in your code editor.
-I like Notepad++ for windows, and gEdit (pimped) for Linux.

-  * Each of the lines of code is very well commented and documented in this file.
-  * Follow the directions outlined in comments of the file.
-  * Some items are optional, and they are noted as such.

-### Step 2: Upload the Class File and Driver File to Your Web Sever

-After you fill in your specific details, upload the two files to your web server:

-  * class.email-query-results-as-csv-file.php
-  * example.php

-### Setp 3: Run the Driver File from a Web Browser

-Run the file "example.php" from a web browser.

-### debugMode(True)

-If you are using the object in debugMode(True) then it will output messages of success or error at each step.
-Error messages are always output regardless if the debugMode is active or not.

-### Attaching Multiple Files to One Email

-To attach multiple files to a single email follow the code in the file "example-multi.php".

 # Basic Trouble Shooting

 ## Problems Sending The Email?